 Situated at a decent height of 7, 800 feet, the lake was bound up with forests all around.
-At a brief distance ahead, the Chaukhamba sparkles and therefore the reflection of it are caught within the crystal-like waters of the lake.
+At a brief distance ahead, the Chaukhamba sparkles and therefore the reflection of it is caught within the crystal-like waters of the lake.
 The effect is striking.
 The site is immersed in myths.
 The silence was clear.
 The chill within the air felt additional welcome than anything else may.
 There is no electricity in Deoria Tal.
 There are no hotels.
 There is no fine dining and resto-bars.
 There are few people in Deoria Tal.
 There are camps to spend the night.
 There is food prepared by the locals.
 There are the stars at Deoria Tal.
 There are the mountains.
 There is a peaceful lake to take a seat beside and stare into the unconsciousness.
 The total deoriatal trek has taken 2.5 hours.
 We came down to sari around 2 p.m and finished our lunch.
 Then we started for Rishikesh.

-For deoriatal trek one can arrange tent accommodation with Mr. Hira Singh Negi, an elderly local well-regarded and refer by those having traveled here.
+For the deoriatal trek, one can arrange tent accommodation with Mr. Hira Singh Negi, an elderly local well-regarded and refer by those having traveled here.
 He can be contacted at +91-9410241543.
 Other options are

 Bharat Puspwan: 09719875326, 09456108780